 - Any driving under the influence (DUI) violation;

-- Any felony in the commission of which a motor vehicle is used;
+- Any felony involving the use of a motor vehicle;

-- Driving a motor vehicle while his or her license is suspended or revoked;
+- Driving a motor vehicle with a suspended or revoked license;

-- Failing to stop and render aid as required under the laws of this state in the event of a motor vehicle crash resulting in the death or personal injury of another; or
+- Failing to stop and render aid as required under the laws of this state in the event of a damaging or fatal motor vehicle crash; or

-- Driving a commercial motor vehicle while his or her privilege is disqualified.
+- Driving a commercial motor vehicle while the driver’s privilege is disqualified.

-Under Florida Statute § 322.34(6)(b), driving while license suspended, revoked, canceled, or disqualified is also a third-degree felony if the alleged offender drove while his or her license was canceled, suspended, or revoked, and by careless or negligent operation of the motor vehicle caused the death of or serious bodily injury to another human being.
+Under Florida Statute § 322.34(6)(b), driving while a driver’s license is suspended, revoked, canceled, or disqualified is also a third-degree felony if the alleged offender drove while his or her license was canceled, suspended, or revoked, and also operated the motor vehicle in a careless or negligent way that caused the death of or serious bodily injury to another human being.

 - Up to five years in prison; and/or